Brasov Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of EU/EEA countries, as well as numerous other nations, can enter Romania without a visa for tourism or business purposes
+Citizens of EU/EEA countries, the United States, United Kingdom, Canada, Australia, New Zealand, and numerous other countries can enter Romania without a visa for short stays

 Arrival Process